dirtyjtag/DirtyJTAG/README.md

 | PA4   | TRST |
 | PA5   | SRST |

-Pin definition can be modified in `src/jtag.c`.
+If needed, pin definition can be modified in `src/jtag.c`.

 ## USB VID and PID